Overstable is a term that describes a disc's stability, its overall flight pattern, i.e. where it lands compared to from where it was thrown.

 Higher ratings of -1 to +1contribute to overstability.
 A disc with a +1 rating is most resistant to turning while a -5 rating offers the least resistance therefore will turn the easiest.
 Discs rated -5 to -2 make good roller discs and are considered understable.

 Low Speed Fade refers to the end of the flight.
 All discs tail off or hook to the left for right handed back hand (RHBH) throwers (right for LHBH throwers), but some will hook harder than others.
 Fade rates how fast or hard a disc will hook or fall at the end of the flight.
 Ratings go from 0 to 5 with 0 meaning almost no fade.

 Higher ratings of 2 to 5 contribute to overstability.
 A disc rated 5 will fade or hook hardest at the end of the flight.
 Discs with a high fade rating are predictable even in wind and considered more overstable.
 A disc rated 0 will finish straightest with the least fade.
 Discs with a low fade rating are the more understable.

 If the total is -1 to - 5, it's understable with - 1 being just slightly understable and -5 being very understable.

 If the total is 0, a disc is straight.

 If the total is 1 to 5, it's overstable with 1 being straight or just slightly overstable and 5 being extremely overstable.

-If you still have questions or want advice, please contact us.
+We offer these ways to narrow your search.
+If you still have questions or would like some advice on what type of discs fit you best, please contact us.
 We've been in the business since 1987 and throwing even longer.
 We love what we do!